September 30 - November 18, 2023 | Arts Umbrella

 BOOKLIST

 Curated to share the legacy of storytelling through generations of Indigenous writers and artists.
 Here you can find Haida artist Robert Davidson’s latest exhibition book Echoes of the Supernatural, and children’s stories he created together with his daughter, author and educator Sara Florence Davidson.
 You’ll find a book by legendary Métis author Maria Campbell written in 1978 dedicated to her young niece Nicola.
 45 years later, Nicola’s award winning books are part of this library collection too.
-We’re honoured it with you.
+We’re honoured to share with you.

 2. Play the videos for multimedia introductions the story’s content and context